BDC Hamburger Icon

 Take a scientific approach to organizational change

 It is possible to change employee behavior to implement necessary organizational changes.
-However, without a nuanced understanding of how people’s brains react to various situations and stimuli, organizational change initiatives will likely falter or fail.
+However, without a nuanced understanding of how the brain reacts to various situations and stimuli, organizational change initiatives will likely falter or fail.

 A top-down, “my way or the highway” approach won’t work.
-Instead, focus on respectful communication and giving compelling reasons for the change.
-Empathize with your team and show that you recognize change is stressful and takes time.
+Instead, focus on respectful communication and on giving compelling reasons for the change.
+Empathize with your team, and show that you recognize that change is stressful and takes time.
 Be sure to elicit feedback and reward success.

 Did you find this content helpful?